ronaldoussoren/pyobjc/pyobjc-framework-Automator/Examples/AutoSample/ReadMe.txt

 To run and display specific ``AMWorkflows``, we will want to call methods on the ``AMWorkflowController``.
 So we can do that from methods implemented in the Controller object,  we have added an instance variable to the Controller object where we store a reference to the ``AMWorkflowController`` object.

-All of these releationships have been set up by control-dragging between objects in the Interface Builder interface.
+All of these relationships have been set up by control-dragging between objects in the Interface Builder interface.
 You can use the connections inspector in Interface Builder to examine these connections.

 (c) We allocate and initialize all of the ``AMWorkflow`` instances for the workflows found in our Resources folder and we store them in a ``NSArray``.
 It's worth noting that we populate the ``NSArray`` with ``NSDictionary`` records that include the ``AMWorkflow`` instance, the file name, and the path.